 In Shopify, when you add a sales channel, all of your already available items are immediately accessible to the channel.
 Remove the channel from the product’s availability if you don’t want a certain channel to offer the goods.

 Shopify sales channels has plenty of platform options that can help you to reach out more customers than you ever think.
-Selling your products only several platforms is a good way to increase your visibility, traffic and more.
+Selling your products on several platforms is a good way to increase your visibility, traffic and more.
 Additionally, it will be very convenient to do this by integrating it into a single sales channel: Shopify.Shopifyshopify salesShopify Sales Channels